clayallsopp/formotion/README.md

 ### Persistence

 By setting the `Formotion::Form`'s `persist` property to true, your form values are automatically persisted across application loads, making it ideal for application settings configurable by your user.
 No save buttons needed.

-*** This currently does not work for subforms ***
+*** CAVEAT: This works for most Formotion rows, but subforms currently do not persist ***

-Calling the `Formotion::Form`'s clear_settings method will clear out your stored form values, and return you to your defaults.
+Calling the `Formotion::Form`'s `clear_settings` method will clear out your stored form values, and return your application defaults, like on the very first run.

 View the [Persistence Example](./formotion/tree/master/examples/Persistence) to see it in action.